msaxena2/logic-types-notes/lecture_6_notes.md

 each Ci = d1 \/ d2 .... \/ dn

 Any formula can be normalized to CNF.
+However, not in P time.
+Exponential blowup may occur.

+### Resulution -

+Satisfiablity and completeness of Resolution.